Opinion: Criteria, structure and examples for external contributions

 Definition and criteria for inclusion

 An opinion (op-ed) is an external contribution, which looks at a particular European policy development or issue from a more detached point of view.
-When more analytical, they may also be called Analysis, but are published in the same place on EurActiv.com
+According to our editorial guidelines, Op-eds need to take a stance on EU policy, often making recommendations on a particular issue.

 Contributions which mainly seek to influence on behalf of a single interest (lobbying pieces), or which self-promote an organisation should not be published as an Opinion.
 Therefore, when in doubt, editor’s approval is needed when publishing Opinion.

-- Contributions received which do not meet one of these criteria are assumed agreed for publication in blogs on Blogactiv.eu, if they respect the relevant standards.
-Authors may also react directly as comments under featured articles.
+Contributions received which do not meet one of these criteria are assumed agreed for publication as a guest blog post on the Guests blog on BlogActiv.eu, if they respect the relevant standards.
+On topical issues where there is EurActiv coverage, authors may log in and react directly in the comments section under featured articles.

 Opinions maybe provided in English, French or German.
 Titles and abstract may be translated by EurActiv in the other language versions.
 Opinions in further European languages are welcome by most members of the EurActiv Network.